kotritrona/osumapper/README.md

 current problems

-- gcolab randomly crash when loading model if GPU is enabled, while i have no idea why it happens
+- gcolab randomly crash when loading model if GPU is enabled